lromano97/lromano97/README.md

 ### About me
-- 🛠 I'm currently working with Go
+- 🛠 I'm currently working with Go building data streaming services
-- 🚀 I'm currently learning about Java and Go
+- 🚀 I'm currently learning about data intensive applications design
 - 📫 How to reach me: romano.97lucas@gmail.com

 ### Languages and Tools